PAR-Government/Media-Journaling-Tool/doc/API.md

 A probe is a single edge mask representing a single manipulation realigned to a final media spatial and temporally (as in audio and video).

-The API for Probes is described in  ![New Operation] (NewOperation.md)
+The API for Probes is described in [New Operation](NewOperation.md).

 In other words, the probe is an association between a base image, a final image, and edge in the project graph describing the manipulation.